ELEC70142-VLSI-Coursework/Lab_2/README.md

 * Understand the different mask layers that make up the layout of an inverter.
 * Manually extract the circuit schematic of a 12-transistors logic gate from its layout.
 * Import a Verilog netlist into Virtuoso as a schematic.
-* Use Cadence's Virtuoso tool package to perform floorplanning and placement.
+* Use Cadence's Virtuoso tool to perform manual floorplanning and placement.
-* Use Cadence's Virtuoso tool package to perform routing.
+* Use Cadence's Virtuoso tool to perform manual routing.
-* Use Cadence's Calibre tool package to verify that your layout obeys design rules through DRC.
+* Use Cadence's Calibre tool to verify that your layout obeys design rules through DRC.
-* Use Cadence's Calibre tool package to verify that your layout is the same as the schmatic.
+* Use Cadence's Calibre tool to verify that your layout is the same as the schematic.

 ---
 ### Task 1 - Deep Dive into Inverter Layout (30 minutes)
 ---
-The purpose of this task is for you to understand the different mask layers that make up a simple inverter from the layout.
+The purpose of this task is to understand the different mask layers that make up a simple inverter from the layout.
 This helps you to appreciate the fabrication process and the physical aspect of VLSI design.

 **_Step 1: Launch Virtuoso_**